 The dose for lactated Ringer’s depends on the circumstances.
 A doctor will consider factors such as your age, how much you weigh, your overall health, and how hydrated you already are.

-Sometimes, a doctor may order IV fluids at a “KVO” rate.
+Sometimes a doctor may order IV fluids at a “KVO” rate.
 This stands for “keep vein open,” and is usually about 30 milliliters per hour.
-If you’re very dehydrated, a doctor may order fluids infused at a very fast rate, such as 1,000 milliliters (1 liter) as quickly as possible.
+If you’re very dehydrated, a doctor may order fluids infused at a very fast rate, such as 1,000 milliliters (1 liter).

 If you have to have an IV, you may see that your IV bag reads “lactated Ringer’s.”
 This is a time-tested option for fluid replacement that doctors commonly prescribe.
 If you do receive it, you’ll be monitored to make sure that you don’t get too much through your IV.